Windmill12/Simple-chatbot/README.md

 pip install bitsandbytes
 ```
 ## Run the script
 the script requires about 13.1GB GPU memory to run.
-Takes a day for QLora finetuning.
+Takes a day for QLora finetuning in a RTX 4060Ti GPU.
 A simple Conversation:
 ```python
 User: Hello, I have a question, if I have to estimate the number sqrt(31) without a calculator, what method can I use to obtain a precise estimation?
 ChatBot:<think>